 To say precisely, you like to present a page with all of its content in a specific way for large screens.
 But small screen devices may require a change in presentation of the same page for effective viewing.
 Viewing the page on small screens will be effective through the elimination of unnecessary or lesser important content elements to save space.
 It should not distort or harm the objective of the page in the process.
 That’s why inclusion or exclusion of content elements should be prioritized importance wise.

 Thoughtful reduction or removal of irrelevant content is another important art to be practiced and mastered by responsive website designers.
 It is an aggressive approach towards achieving the most effective presentation on small screens by taking extraneous elements off a page and without reducing the importance of the page at the same time.
 A responsive website designer succeeds in this merciless job when he masters this art strategically and meticulously.

-Measure relevance of content in terms of context is another important practice in successful responsive web design.
-If responsive design becomes more about size in terms of dimensions (of user devices) than about fitting in terms of context, it fails to serve the purpose.
-The actual content that packs in a message, sells a product or delivers information about a service should not be ignored in the “fit-to-size” which is not actual responsive design.
+Measure the relevance of content in terms of context is another important practice in successful responsive website design.
+If the responsive design becomes more about size in terms of dimensions (of user devices) than about fitting in terms of context, it fails to serve the purpose.
+The actual content that packs in a message, sells a product or delivers information about service should not be ignored in the “fit-to-size” which is not actual responsive design.

 For instance, a restaurant website should deliver the information that is important for its target audience through effective presentation of the content irrespective of screen sizes while adjusting its interface to different user devices, large and small.
-Deliver of the content without compromise on its relevance across devices of different sizes helps to make users take informed decisions.
-That’s why the practice of measuring relevance of content elements is very important in terms of context.
+Delivery of the content without compromise on its relevance across devices of different sizes helps to make users make informed decisions.
+That’s why the practice of measuring the relevance of content elements is very important in terms of context.

-Hope, I am able to make you understand why you should hire a veteran responsive web designer to achieve the best results for your website and target audience.
+Hope, I am able to make you understand why you should hire a veteran responsive website designer to achieve the best results for your website and target audience.